OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 ~~~~~~~~~~~~~~~~~~~

 The :class:`.ProtocolDAG` of the :class:`.AbsoluteSolvationProtocol` contains :class:`.ProtocolUnit`\ s from both the vacuum and solvent transformations.
 This means that both legs of the thermodynamic cycle are constructured and run concurrently in the same :class:`.ProtocolDAG`.
-This is different from the :class:`RelativeHybridTopologyProtocol` where the :class:`.ProtocolDAG` only runs a single leg of a thermodynamic cycle.
+This is different from the :class:`.RelativeHybridTopologyProtocol` where the :class:`.ProtocolDAG` only runs a single leg of a thermodynamic cycle.
 If multiple ``protocol_repeats`` are run (default: ``protocol_repeats=3``), the :class:`.ProtocolDAG` contains multiple :class:`.ProtocolUnit`\ s of both vacuum and solvent transformations.

 Simulation steps